lawrence501/5e-cli/README.md

 ## Ideas for next campaign/things to discuss

-- Increase base value of dmg + res from 1 to 2 (dmg because it's usually multiplied by extra atk or single-target) (res because early on it's super powerful, and later it's multiplied by multiatk)
+- Increase base value of dmg + res from 1 to 2? (dmg because it's usually multiplied by extra atk or single-target) (res because early on it's super powerful, and later it's multiplied by multiatk)

+- Investigate replacing body armours with non-party class feature-esque uniques?
+Or maybe subclasses?
+Replace base types for different armour weights to try to match archetypes nicely.
+Still upgradable through rare currency or something?
+Crit roll on body armour loot table option?

 - Ban homebrew classes?
 Still allow homebrew subclasses?
 Harder for a subclass to spiral out of defined balance constraints.
 Loads of subclass + class options nowadays